nakasan617/resume/README.md

 ### THE PURPOSE OF THE POST
 To show my mathematical understanding of the machine learning algorithms, and my ability to use python libraries, mainly numpy and pandas

+## 4. Ray Tracing using GPU
+### BRIEF EXPLANATION
+This is to compute Ray Tracing, method for rendering objects with light interactions.
+This uses cuda, which uses GPU to do parallel computing.